CaloClouds3: Ultra-Fast Geometry-Independent Highly-Granular Calorimeter Simulation: Architecture

 This yields a shower in physical units, which can be projected back into detector cells.
 Two fixed scale factors are applied to correct for bias in occupancy and cell energy.
 This is simplified from \cctwo{}, where occupancy was corrected with a polynomial fit.

 \paragraph{Projection to detector geometry.} On a basic level, detector readout can be mimicked by converting the energy deposits back to detector coordinates and allocating them to cells using records of the cell and layer boundaries.
-Energy in each cell is summed, and energy that falls into gaps between sensitive material is abandoned.
-This is done when comparing \cctwo{} to \ccthree{}, as \cctwo{} does not have the angular conditioning capability required for use in full reconstruction.
+To calculate the energy recorded by a cell, the energy of all the points that fall within each cell are summed.
+Energy that falls into gaps between sensitive cells is abandoned.
+This is the method used to emulate detector readout with which \cctwo{} and \ccthree{} are compared.

 When working with only \ccthree{} a more extensive framework can also facilitate reconstruction.
 The \ddforhep{}~\cite{DD4hep} toolkit exists to provide detector descriptions.
 Built on top of this, the \ddsim{} and \ddml{}~\cite{key4hep_DDML} libraries collectively run simulations.
 A full \gfour{} simulation can be run, or an augmented \gfour{} simulation, in which particles identified as suitable for a fast simulation model will be delegated to that fast simulation.
+This is only possible with \ccthree{} as it requires angular conditioning, which \cctwo{} lacks.

 To use a fast simulation model in this manner, it must be compiled.
 This can be achieved using \torchscript{}~\cite{torchscript}, which compiles the models in a language designed to be cross compatible with C++.
 Once the model has been compiled, triggers are defined using \ddsim{}'s python interface, to replace photons in the full simulation that \ccthree{} is able to simulate.